mortendahl/crypto-internships/README.md

 We are offering several internships around cryptography for the Spring 2017 semester.
 All proposals are aimed at second year master students in the computing sciences (e.g. mathematics, computer science, engineering).

+Please contact [morten.dahl@snips.ai](mailto:morten.dahl@snips.ai) for further information or to begin the application process.

 Private Data Analysis
 ---------------------